2026 City Nature Challenge

 City Nature Challenge

-The City Nature Challenge is an international effort to document nature in cities, taking place from April 25 to April 28, 2025.
+The City Nature Challenge is an international effort to document nature in cities.
 The global event calls on current and aspiring community scientists, nature and science fans, and people of all ages and backgrounds to get outside and observe and submit pictures of wild plants, animals, and fungi during the Challenge dates in order to help scientists track real-time changes in our planet’s biodiversity and better understand wildlife conservation.

 How to Participate